MediciNova (NASDAQ:MNOV) Now Covered by StockNews.com

-StockNews.com began coverage on shares of MediciNova (NASDAQ:MNOV – Free Report) in a report published on Friday morning.
+StockNews.com started coverage on shares of MediciNova (NASDAQ:MNOV – Free Report) in a research note published on Saturday.
 The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-MediciNova (NASDAQ:MNOV – Get Free Report) last announced its earnings results on Thursday, November 9th.
-The biopharmaceutical company reported ($0.01) EPS for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.07.
-The company had revenue of $1.00 million during the quarter.
-Equities research analysts anticipate that MediciNova will post -0.21 EPS for the current year.
+MediciNova (NASDAQ:MNOV – Get Free Report) last released its quarterly earnings data on Thursday, November 9th.
+The biopharmaceutical company reported ($0.01) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.07.
+The firm had revenue of $1.00 million during the quarter.
+On average, equities research analysts forecast that MediciNova will post -0.21 earnings per share for the current year.

 About MediciNova